-Marriage Schedule - issued in Scotland by the registrar to the couple getting married.
-It should be returned to the registrar after the marriage has taken place.
+Marriage Schedule - issued by the registrar to the couple getting married.
+It should be returned to the registrar after the marriage has taken place, so that the marriage can be entered into the civil or legal register and a marriage certificate can be issued.

-Meeting house - this term is used in some places in this document to indicate the venue of a Quaker wedding, even if it is not actually a Friends meeting house
+Meeting house - this term is used in some places in this document to indicate the venue of a Quaker wedding, even if it is not actually a Friends meeting house.